 We are carried on Kambili’s journey of longing and loss as a teenage girl who has a deep love for her father regardless of his inadequacies.
 However, she finds herself constantly seeking his approval even though, he seems to prefer her disrespectful brother because he is a boy.
 Later in the book she finds her longing in a man who is much older than she is, when she goes to visit her cousins on holiday.

 The book covers a range of social justice issues and the negative effects of colonial influence which is eye-opening and informative without being too exegetic.
 It shows that the father is also a victim—a victim of colonialism due to the presence of the Catholic missionaries in eastern Nigeria.
-He doesn't even realise it in many instances, such as when he is made to speak only English and banned from speaking his native tongue.
+He doesn't even realise it in many instances, such as when he makes his family speak only English, banning their native tongue, in the home.

 His religious fanaticism also leads to him isolating his family from other relatives and their native traditions because they are seen as "heathen," while he physically assaults his wife and children under false Biblical justification.